4gatepylon/SyntheticLanguages/README.md

 - Automatic interpretability tooling
     - Integrate https://github.com/neelnanda-io/TransformerLens
     - NLP equivalent of https://github.com/ttumiel/interpret (generate inputs that maximize)
-    - SAE and SAE Viz support: intgrate https://github.com/callummcdougall/sae_vis
+    - SAE and SAE Viz support: integrate https://github.com/callummcdougall/sae_vis
     - Algorithms to pattern match and search the LLM for weights or activation patterns that look like the generating algorithm or have some relation to it (open-ended, WIP)
 - `word2vec` embedding strategy (and generally better embedding/tokenization)
 - Languages that are subsets of existing languages (such as english), maybe even animal sounds or something else